-An over view of the therapeutic relationship in the clinical practice of Oriental medicine.
+An over view of the therapeutic relationship between the patient and the health care provider in the clinical practice.
 Discussion will include issues surrounding patient autonomy, roles and personal boundaries, medical needs versus desire, ethics and referral.
 Students will prepare a personal ethical statement.